kadresa/Deployment-Sagemaker-Sentiment-Analysis/README.md

 # SageMaker Deployment Project

-#Uploaded during the Bertelsman scholarship process
+#Uploaded during the Bertelsman scholarship process.

+#♦The test review has been processed correctly and stored in the test_data variable.

 ## About